 Solo Travel in Moldova

-What type of Girl about the Globe?
-Adventurous GatG, Cultural GatG, Wine GatG
+Type of Girl about the Globe (GatG) – Adventurous GatG, Cultural GatG, Wine GatG

-Moldova is definitely for the cultural or adventurous solo that's why we've given it 3 out of 5 stars.
+Moldova in Europe is definitely for the cultural or adventurous solo that's why I've given it 3 out of 5 stars.
 Travelling to Moldova is safe but if you decide to go completely solo, you’ll need a few phrases of Romanian to get by.